compbiozurich/UZH-BIO392/course-results/2020/Maria-Muscalu/2020-09-22-Genome-Technologies.md

 ### 3.2 Spectral karyotyping (SKY) and Multicolor Fluorescence In Situ Hybridization (M-FISH)

 The SKY method is used to visualise the chromosomes and especially their abnormalities [[1]].
-One key aspect of this method is that the each of the homologous chromosome pairs have a different colour, which makes it easy to differentiate between them [[1]].
+One key aspect of this method is that each of the homologous chromosome pairs have a different colour, which makes it easy to differentiate between them [[1]].
 Inter, and intra-chromosomal genomic rearrangements can be easily spotted [[2]].

 M-FISH is used to detect a certain sequence on a chromosome [[3]].
 For this method a probe, that has a fluorophore attached to it, can be designed to hyberdize to the chromosome [[3]].
 This way a specific part of the DNA can be identified [[3]].